 - International Connections.
-As part of the Pacific Northwest region, Bellevue benefits from its proximity to and connections with Asia (especially China) and Canada. - Diversity.
-The makeup of the Bellevue community and workforce mirrors the world.
-Residents and visitors are draw to the City for this diversity and businesses are attracted to Bellevue because of the diverse workforce. - Talent.
-Presence of executives, access to educated workforce, diversity. - Business Climate.
-Comparatively low taxes, a well-run municipal government, and regulations commensurate with City objectives. - Quality of Life.
-Excellent schools, walkable downtown, great parks and natural environment, safe streets.
+Benefits from the Bellevue's proximity to and connections with Asia (especially China) and Canada. - Diversity.
+The makeup of the Bellevue's community and workforce mirrors the world.
+Draw of residents and visitors to the city for this diversity and business attraction to Bellevue because of the diverse workforce. - Talent.
+Presence of executives, access to an educated workforce, diversity. - Business Climate.
+Comparatively low taxes, a well-run municipal government, regulations commensurate with city objectives. - Quality of Life.
+Excellent schools, a walkable downtown, beautiful parks and natural environment, safe streets.